BenConway/benconway.art/content/about.md

 width=500></img>
 <br/>

 Ben Conway is an illustrator with the mind of a scientist.
-During his internship at the Jet Propulsion Laboratory, he was able to clarify technical discussions between members of the mission team several times, and his understanding of Hall-effect thrusters was good enough that someone asked if he had a physics background.
+He has been working with 3D modeling software since 2010, and has years of experience working with traditional drawing techniques.

 Ben spends a lot of his spare time reading up on new scientific results and trying to develop a working knowledge of fields that he's unfamiliar with.
 This can range from reading books to gain a better understanding of advanced physics, to conducting his own chemistry experiments to develop a new photographic process.
 With this knowledge of science and technology, Ben can interpret information and develop ways of depicting complex concepts---either to the general public, or to experts in different fields.

+Ben has had an internship at Caltech's Jet Propulsion Laboratory, where he interacted directly with the team planning NASA’s upcoming Psyche mission to create illustrations for mission planning documents.
+He was able to clarify discussions between team members several times, and his understanding of Hall-effect thrusters was considered impressive.

 In addition to illustrating, Ben likes to create electronic ambient music, write science fiction stories, and go hiking.